 Nick Covell, Hehku

-At Hehku, we still find there is a great demand from our clients for open plan living and requests to incorporate cooking into a centralised area, be it part of an island or a peninsula design.
+At Hehku, we still find there is a great demand from our clients for open plan living and requests to incorporate cooking into a centralized area, be it part of an island or a peninsula design.

 The extraction systems required for large open plan areas need to be powerful enough to prevent cooking smells spreading throughout the home.
 Previously, these hoods have been either stainless steel boxes that look like they have been borrowed from an episode of Kitchen Nightmares or worse, a prop from a science fiction movie with no real explanation of why or how it integrates with the rest of your interior design.